wichofly/veterinaryPatients-app/README.md

 ## Overview

 This project is a Veterinary Patient App where users can add, edit, view, and delete patient information.
-It's built using React and various modern tools for state management, form handling, and notifications.
+It's built using React and various modern tools for state management, form handling, authentication, and notifications.

 ## Features

+- **Authentication**: Users must log in to access the dashboard.
+Only authenticated users can manage patients.
 - **Patient Management**: Users can add new patients, edit existing ones, and delete patients from the system.
 - **Patient List**: Displays all patients with details like name, caretaker, symptoms, email, and more.
 - **Patient Form**: A user-friendly form for adding and editing patient information with validation.
 - **Notifications**: Toast notifications (via `react-toastify`) are used to inform users about actions like adding, updating, and deleting patients.
 - **Persistent State**: The app uses zustand for state management with persist middleware to save patient data across sessions.

+## Authentication

+The app uses a simple authentication flow handled on the client side:

+- **User Login**: Users authenticate via a login form.
+The credentials are matched against a static list of users stored in the app.
+- **Protected Routes**: React Router is used to protect dashboard and patient management routes.
+Unauthenticated users are redirected to the login page.
+- **Current Users**: The following test accounts are available:

+  - **Pablo**
+    - Username: `Pablo`
+    - Password: `pabloVet`
+  - **Amelia**
+    - Username: `Amelia`
+    - Password: `ameliaVet`

+After logging in, users are redirected to the dashboard where they can manage patient information.

+## Routing

+- **React Router** manages navigation and route protection:
+  - `/login`: Public login page.
+  - `/`: Dashboard (patient management).
+Requires authentication.
+  - Any other path redirects to `/login` if not authenticated.
+- **ProtectedRoute** component (or similar) is used to wrap routes that require authentication, ensuring only logged-in users have access.

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.
+- **React Router**: For client-side routing and route protection.
-- **Zustand**: A small, fast, and scalable state management tool used here to manage patient data and actions like adding, updating, and deleting patients.
+- **Zustand**: Scalable state management for patient data and authentication state.
 - **react-hook-form**: Efficient and simple form handling with easy-to-implement validation.
 - **react-toastify**: For displaying toast notifications, such as success or error messages.
 - **Tailwind CSS**: Utility-first CSS framework used for styling.